knpuniversity/symfony2-series/knpu/episode2/login-form.rst

 The method *just* renders a login template: it doesn't handle the submit or check to see if the username and password are correct.
-Another layer handles this.
+Another layer handles that.
 It *does* pass the login error message to the template if there is one, but that's it.

 .. _symfony-ep2-template-annotation: